 □ Open the Basic Settings > Software dialog.

 The Running version field displays the version number and creation date of the device software that the device loaded during the last restart and is currently running.

+enable Change to the Privileged EXEC mode.

 Show system info

 Displays the system information such as the version number and creation date of the device software that the device loaded during the last restart and is currently running.